-Many users think this is still XP so change out all the drivers given by the Windows 7 installer and optional Windows Updates, or ignore the Windows Update drivers altogether and just swap out for OEM drivers on manufacturer's web pages for their model computer or device.
+Many users think this is still XP so change out all the drivers given by the Win7 installer and optional Windows Updates, or ignore the Windows Update drivers altogether and just swap out for OEM drivers on manufacturer's web pages for their model computer or device.

-If a newer or different driver isn't delivered by Windows 7 then it likely isn't compatible or acceptable to the OS.
-Windows 7 is the authority on its own drivers, with rare exception.
+If a newer or different driver isn't delivered by Win7 then it likely isn't compatible or acceptable to the OS.
+Win7 is the authority on its own drivers, with rare exception.

 What I would do is clean reinstall following these steps to get a perfect reinstall: Reinstalling Windows 7

 I just spent a month troubleshooting BSOD's on an older eMachine which turned out to be a single chipset driver from the OEM website that had been imported right after install as was standard with XP.
 This particular driver would not roll back with the full chipset so only a clean reinstall solved the problem - with no drivers imported except from optional Updates right after install.
-There was a reason Windows 7 held back from delivering this OEM chipset.
+There was a reason Win7 held back from delivering this OEM chipset.